A Geometric Characterization of Observability in Inertial Parameter Identification: Rigid-Body Dynamics Details

-{\bf Spatial Cross Product:} The $6 \times 6$ spatial cross product matrix is given by
+{\bf Spatial Cross Product:} The $6 \times 6$ spatial ``cross product'' matrix is given by

-Similar to the standard 3D cross product, the spatial cross product can be used to provide the rate of change in a 6D quantity due to its expression in moving coordinates.
+Similar to the standard 3D cross product, the spatial cross product can be used to provide the rate of change in a 6D quantity due to its expression in moving coordinates \citep{Featherstone08}.
+Note that the $6\times 6$ cross product matrix $(\vv \times)$ is equivalent to the (little) adjoint matrix ${\rm ad}_{\vv}$.